fingolfin/ssh-comparison/_impls/rlogin.md

 * Seems to implement many non-standardized protocol variations, such as umac-32 and umac-96, or AEAD_AES_256_CCM; and also things that once were discussed, but then dropped from the specs, like hmac-sha2-256-96
+* Release notes of version 2.20.1 refer to openssl-1.0.2g, so presumably based on that.